Galarzaa90/tibiawiki-sql/docs/SCHEMA.md

 | creatures_drops | Contains all the items dropped by creatures.
 | items | Contains information for all items.
 | items_attributes | Contains extra attributes and properties of items that only apply to certain types.
+| npcs | Contains information for all NPCs

 ## creatures